Configure and consume a dataflow

 There are some circumstances under which you should not set incremental refresh:

-Linked entities should not use incremental refresh if they reference a dataflow.
-Dataflows do not support query folding (even if the entity is Direct Query enabled).
+Linked tables should not use incremental refresh if they reference a dataflow.
+Dataflows do not support query folding (even if the table is Direct Query enabled).

 Datasets referencing dataflows should not use incremental refresh.
 Refreshes to dataflows are generally performant, so incremental refreshes shouldn't be necessary.
 If refreshes take too long, consider using the compute engine, or DirectQuery mode.